Pikes Peak Jeep Tour

 Pikes Peak is America’s Mountain.
 Pikes Peak Highway is 19 miles of paved road to the summit.
 This summit is 14,115 ft above sea level.
 From

-the summit you can see 120+ miles and 5 states.
+the summit you can see 140+ miles and 5 states on a clear day.

-The road has been an attraction in Colorado Springs since the late 1800s.
+The road has been an attraction in Colorado Springs since 1888.
 The experience of being on a 14,000 ft mountain is like no other.

-We've heard a plethora of words to describe it, but the "oohs" and "aahs" are are the most telling.
+We've heard a plethora of words to describe it, but the "oohs" "aahs", and "wows" are are the most telling.

 The drive up this historic highway is one you won't forget.
 We make several stops above and below the treeline to really soak in all the views